-Elmar Schüller, born in 1962, is the initiator, founder and director of the ‘Innovative Living Institute’.
-As an international established and demanded design and economy expert, who has co-established the famous ‘red dot design award’ for 19 years as Managing Partner and Vice President, he commands of a global network of companies, architects, scientists and designers.
-As a juror, he is as much in great demand as guest speaker internationally.
+Elmar Schüller is the initiator, founder and President of the “Innovative Living Institute”.
+He is an international established and demanded design and economy expert, who has co-established the famous ‘red dot design award’ for 19 years as Managing Partner and Vice President into an international design currency.
+Elmar Schüller is a member of the jury at the internationally renowned innovation competition, the “James Dyson Award”, as well as at the FRANKfurtstyleaward and has a global network of entrepreneurs, architects, scientists and designers.

 Tanja le Forestier, born in 1971, is an advocate and an internationally certified mediator.
 She studied amongst others at the Unversité René Descartes in Paris and is a trained coach.
 Due to her experiences in human resource management and as legal adviser for several companies, she has made the field of conflict solutions as her core competence.

 Besides the economy mediation she also operates as a coach and corporate consultant with the core area in ‘Living of Visions’ as well as ‘establishing culture of values and conflict resolution systems’.

 Her vision is that a higher satisfaction of the executive managers and workers is in direct relation to operating results.
 Therefore this relation is the principle of a sustainable development of a company.

 A further focus occupation is grounded in the mediation of processes in the building sector, in economical and cultural businesses, in service companies, in health care as well as in the local administration.